valorisa/vscode-error-lens/README.md

 * `errorLens.infoForeground`: The text color used to highlight lines containing info.
 (Alpha component can be used)
 * `errorLens.hintBackground`: The background color used to highlight lines containing hints.
 (Alpha component can be used)
 * `errorLens.hintForeground`: The text color used to highlight lines containing hints.
 (Alpha component can be used)
+* `errorLens.light`: Overwrite any of the above color for light themes
 * `errorLens.fontSize`: Font size of diagnostic messages in editor
 * `errorLens.fontStyle`: Show ErrorLens annotations in Italics, or not?
 * `errorLens.fontWeight`: Specifies the font weight for ErrorLens annotations.